 Carers UK view: We are very concerned that the proposed changes to PIP could mean that people will lose entitlement to the daily living component of PIP and potentially other entitlements linked to this award.
 This will begin from November 2026.
-This means that 150,000 carers who currently are entitled to Carer's Allowance or Carer Element in Universal Credit will lose that entitlement, as their PIP award is the 'gateway' benefit for accessing carers' benefits.
+It could also mean that people who currently are entitled to Carer's Allowance will lose that entitlement, as their PIP award is the 'gateway' benefit for accessing Carer's Allowance.